greetingsfellowhumans/sorcery/README.md

   {:noreply, socket}
 end

-# As soon as those changes are finished, every portal that should care about that comment will get the update.

 ```
+As soon as those changes are finished, every portal that should care about that comment will get the update.

+By the way, we're using the built in Ecto adapter here, so it will actually send those changes to the database in a transaction.
+Eventually I would like to make it so you can either skip that, or implement your own adapter.

 ## Src
 Src is the original reason for the name Sorcery.